vitorpavinato/AglyPoolseq/add_DGN_data/README.md

 ## Parse DGN data ###
   ### 0. Download all DGN data
-  > Needs a tab delimited file with jobID, prefix, path to DGN bz2 file: DEST/add_DGN_data/dgn.list
+  > Needs a tab delimited file with jobID, prefix, path to DGN bz2 file: DEST/add_DGN_data/dgn.list <br/>
   > Note that job 4 will fail.
 Why?
 Because 4 is the fourth line on DGN website for the DSPR.
-I don't think that we need to include that one.
+I don't think that we need to include that one.<br/>
-  > RUN: `sbatch --array=1-8 /scratch/aob2x/dest/DEST/add_DGN_data/downloadDGN.sh`
+  > RUN: `sbatch --array=1-8 /scratch/aob2x/dest/DEST/add_DGN_data/downloadDGN.sh`<br/>
-  > OUT: /scratch/aob2x/dest/dgn/rawData
+  > OUT: /scratch/aob2x/dest/dgn/rawData<br/>

   ### 1. Unpack
   > Each tarball is a bit different so unpack script plays differently for each 1-8 (minus 4), from above. <br/>